CSS Wisdom :: Advice on Cascading Style Sheets

 Websites Laid Out Using Stictly CSS

-Go to top of page What I have Learned from Studying Other Sites
+Go to top of page What I Learned from Studying Other Sites

 Go to top of page Default Style Reset

-Go to top of page CSS Concatenation and Rollovers
+Go to top of page Sprites, Concatenation, Hover Rollovers

 Go to top of page Styling Forms